vippsas/vipps-woocommerce/README.txt

 = 1.2.0 =
 * Enhancement: Added an admin menu area for "Vipps Recurring Payments".
 From here you can force check the status of all pending Vipps subscription orders.
 * Change: The cron jobs now run every minute instead of every five minutes.
 This means it now checks 5 orders every minute.
+* Enhancement: Added page for when an order was cancelled as explained [here](https://github.com/vippsas/vipps-recurring-woocommerce/issues/6).
+You can configure where this goes in the plugin settings.

 = 1.1.3 =
 * Fix: Fixed a critical bug where physical purchases with discounts would be charged in full instead of the discounted price when manually captured.